StartScale-Jaime/CarlosGonzalez/MVP_REQUIREMENTS_TEMPLATE_OPTIMIZED.md

 ## 🎨 **DESIGN-FIRST PHILOSOPHY:**
 **Your MVP should be visually STUNNING.
 Users must be impressed by the design before even using the features.**
+**You decide wich complex functionality you mock,if you do it create a README.md that explains why and what.**

 - 🎯 **Design > Complex Logic** - Simple functionality with beautiful UI beats complex features with poor design
+- No cargar demasiado la vista, tiene que ser legible y que no duela a los ojos
 - 👁️ **Visual Impact Priority** - Users should "eat the page with their eyes"
 - ✨ **Modern, Professional Look** - Every element should feel polished and intentional
 - 📱 **Mobile-First Excellence** - Looks amazing on all devices